 Longer tai chi martial art forms can be learned when we periodically offer 6-8 week workshops.
 These typically teach the beginner 24-posture form, the most popular tai chi form in the world.
 However, other, more advanced forms are sometimes taught as well.

-Finally, the 24-posture form, or any of the Shaolin-Do curriculum of internal arts (listed below) can also be learned in roughly 4-8 sessions of private instruction with one of black belt instructors.
+Finally, the 24-posture form, or any of the Shaolin-Do curriculum of internal arts (listed below) can also be learned in roughly 4-8 sessions of private instruction with one of our black belt instructors.

 Ongoing Tai Chi Class Schedule